aryanrathore1012/fake_news_recognizer/README.md

 * the upgraded model of the project may throw an error sometimes related to number of features. if you know know a fix please let me know

+# future upgrades for the project:-

+* the feature can be fixed for all machines
+* the dataset only had news related to US and the west. if possible the model can be trained on indian news articles to predict if they are correct or not

 # credits and contact info:-

 * made by Aryan Rathore